intel/pmem-csi/README.md

 ### Software required

-Building of Docker images has been verified using Docker-ce: version 18.06.1
+Building of Docker images has been verified using Docker-ce versions 18.06.1, 19.03.0.
+The recommended mimimum Linux kernel version for running the PMEM-CSI driver is 4.15.
+See [Persistent Memory Programming](https://pmem.io/2018/05/15/using_persistent_memory_devices_with_the_linux_device_mapper.html) for more details about supported kernel versions.

 ### Hardware required